kevinsimper/cloud-run-final-destination/index.md

 ---
 class: middle

-# Do deploy on each commit!
+# Tip: deploy on each commit!

 ---
+class: middle, black

+# Cloud Run is a new Era!

+# You should join!

+---
+class: middle, black

+# Thank you

+## kevinsimper.dk